Bruhath10/Physical-Design-with-OpenLANE/README.md

       - **Netgen** - Performs the LVS rules chekcs on the layout.

-## 4. Day 1: Overview of the tools, Preparation and Synthesis steps
+## 4. Overview of the tools, Preparation and Synthesis steps

 #### Skywater130 PDK files